 Talk to your children

-Most children will appreciate an opportunity to acknowledge the abuse and to talk about what they are feeling.
+Most children will appreciate an opportunity to acknowledge the abuse and to talk about how they are feeling.

 Try not to scare them.
-When the time is right, reassure them that the abuse is not their fault and that they are not responsible for adult behavior.
+When the time is right, reassure them that the abuse is not their fault and that they are not responsible for adult behaviour.